-- (a) Reduction of Orders to Writing.
+(a) Reduction of Orders to Writing.
 Subject to Fed.
 R. Civ.
 P. 58 and unless the Court otherwise directs or permits, whenever the Court makes an oral order (except intermediate orders in the course of a hearing), the prevailing party shall serve upon all other parties and lodge a proposed written order embodying all provisions of the orally-announced order.
 Unless all counsel have approved the order as to form, counsel preparing the order shall serve it on all other parties and wait seven (7) days before lodging the proposed order.
 Counsel submitting a proposed order to the Court shall provide a certificate reflecting service and expiration of the seven (7) days.
-Counsel not preparing the order shall have seven (7) days after service of a copy of the proposed order within which to apply to the Court for correction or modification of the proposed order to reflect accurately the ruling of the Court or to submit an alternative order.
-If the proposed order is approved by the Court, it shall be signed and filed. - (b) Electronically-Lodged Proposed Orders.
+Counsel not preparing the order shall have seven (7) days after service of a copy of the proposed order to reflect accurately the ruling of the Court or to submit an alternative order.
+If the proposed order is approved by the Court, it shall be signed and filed.

+(b) Electronically-Lodged Proposed Orders.
 When a proposed order is electronically submitted to the Court, the person proposing the order must submit it via CM/ECF, thereby effecting service on all other parties.
 Except in situations in which a proposed order is contained in a stipulation, electronically-submitted proposed orders may not be combined into a motion or request.
 In addition to filing the proposed order electronically in .pdf format, the proposing person must also submit by email a separate proposed order in Word format to the appropriate Judge or Magistrate Judge's email box listed on the Court's website.
 The email subject line must contain the words "proposed order" as well as the case number.
-Counsel should not include table/cell formatting in the date and signature portions of proposed orders.
-Use of table/cell formatting in the date and signature portions of proposed orders may cause the document(s) to be returned unsigned and/or unprocessed.
+Counsel should not include table/cell formatting in the date and signature portions of proposed orders may cause the document(s) to be returned unsigned and/or unprocessed.